washingtonyachtclub/documents/WYC_Policies.md

 Rig and derig the testing boat for the class, demonstrate basic sailing ability, docking, a crew overboard recovery, and perform a wet capsize in at least 3 knots of wind.

 #### Privileges
-A Novice rating entitles the Member to sail in winds not over 7 knots in Union Bay within sight of the WAC.
+A Novice Rating entitles the Member to sail in winds not over 7 knots in Union Bay within sight of the WAC.

 #### Expiration
 Novice Ratings are valid for 6 months.
-It is recommended that Members try their best to obtain an Intermediate or higher rating within this time, as the purpose of the Novice Rating is to allow the Member to practice whenever they wish, so that they may continue to improve their sailing.
+It is recommended that Members try their best to obtain an Intermediate or higher Rating within this time, as the purpose of the Novice Rating is to allow the Member to practice whenever they wish, so that they may continue to improve their sailing.
 The Novice Rating may be renewed by taking the Novice Practical Test again.

 #### Types
 ##### Single-Handed Novice